directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson48.md

 {{<card header="**Script**">}}
 The image shows three colleagues at a wooden desk, intently focused on a laptop with worried expressions. <br/>
-The man on the left, in a khaki shirt, covers his mouth in shock, as if he's seen something he shouldn't have. <br/>
+The man on the left, in a light brown shirt, covers his mouth in shock, as if he's seen something he shouldn't have. <br/>
 To the right, the man in a gray blazer has one hand on his forehead and looks like he can't bear to look at the screen. <br/>
 His eyes are closed, and his expression says, "Oh no," as if he's deeply troubled.<br/>
 Between them, the woman has one hand on her cheek, her mouth slightly open, and her eyes wide with concern.<br/>